 Brand strategy decisions must answer, “how can we get there?”
 Most importantly, strategies must provide clear marching orders that define the strategic program you are investing in, the focused opportunity, the desired market impact and the payback in a performance result that benefits the branded business.
 The strategic choices depend on market opportunities you see to build on your core strength, to build a bond with consumers, to battle competitors, or line up with your business situation.
 Unquestionably, every brand should have a long-range Brand Strategy Roadmap document that includes the vision, purpose, values, key issues, strategies, and tactics.
 Alternatively, some will call it a long-range strategic plan, or even a Strat Plan.

-We have the tools to help you build your brand
+We have the strategy tools to help you build your brand

 First, in this article, you will learn our method for how to write brand strategy statements that become the foundation for a long-range plan or the annual marketing plan.
 Then, we will show how to create a Brand Strategy Roadmap that can inspire and focus everyone on the team.
 Importantly, you will see how the Brand Strategy Roadmap combines the work of the marketing plan with the brand idea.